 BI 111.
-Introduction to Biology A Introductory course for non-science majors only.
+Introduction to Biology

+Introductory course for non-science majors only.
 Intended to develop an understanding of the operation of biological systems and an acquaintance with basic biological concepts and principles.
-Students achieving B or better may petition for transfer of credit toward a major in Biology.
-3 hours credit

 BI 115.
+Environmental Biology

-Environmental Biology A Study of basic relationships between the environment and humans.
+Study of basic relationships between the environment and humans.
 Discussion of constraints and relationships found in nature from points of view of the physical and life sciences and investigation of how people make decisions to utilize the environment as a resource from the viewpoint of the social sciences.
-Attempts to link natural and social sciences for awareness of multifaceted nature of environmental problems.
-3 hours credit
+Attempts to link natural and social sciences.

+ences for awareness of multifaceted nature of environmental problems.